 Michael Manalo is an Information Architect specializing in GIS-based intelligence and civic innovation for government and community outreach projects.
 Notable civic projects include: People St (peoplest.lacity.org) and LAB at DCA (dcaredesign.org/lab)- a city staff incubator for digital literacy and innovative practices.
 His work is recognized by American Planning Association, Southern California Association of Governments, ESRI, KCET, and Fast Company''s Innovation by Design Awards.

-Mike Milley is the Director of Foresight & Innovation at the BMW Group's Designworks studio in Los Angeles.
-He leads a cross-disciplinary team that’s responsible for bringing the future to life at the intersection of Research, Strategy, and Advanced Design.
-Prior to joining Designworks, Mike founded Samsung's Global Lifestyle Research Lab, a forward-looking think tank and concept incubator in Silicon Valley.
-He's also worked on advanced design teams at Nike and Philips.
-He is a graduate of Columbia University and Parsons School of Design, and thinks that the worst thing about being a futurist is being tired of something that hasn’t even happened yet. www.linkedin.com/pub/mike-milley
+Mike Milley is a Design Strategist who can’t stop asking “what’s next?”
+He is the founder of The New Next, a creative agency that helps organizations find the future--and make it work for them.
+Previously, he was the Director of Foresight & Innovation at BMW’s Designworks studio in Los Angeles where he led a cross-disciplinary team that brought foresight to life at the intersection of Research, Strategy, and Advanced Design.
+Before that, Mike founded Samsung’s Global Lifestyle Research Lab, a forward-looking think tank and concept incubator in Silicon Valley.
+He's also worked at Nike, and designed the first issue of NYLON Magazine.
+Mike is a graduate of Columbia University and Parsons School of Design, and thinks that the worst thing about being a Futurist is being tired of something that hasn’t even happened yet. www.thenewnext.net